Sportklub

 The team

-initially played matches on the on the Schmelz, a piece of land south of the
+initially played matches on the Schmelz, a piece of land south of the

-two years later.
-In 1911 the new Pfarrwiese ground in the western district of Hütteldorf
+In 1911, the new Pfarrwiese ground in the western district of Hütteldorf

 Schönecker took charge of training the team as Rapid became the first champions

-of Austria in 1911-12, with the tile being retained the following season.
+of Austria in 1911-12, with the title being retained the following season.
 A

 runners-up spot came in 1913-14 before further titles were added in 1915-16,